-Your final writing experience will consist of a portfolio in which you bind all your drafts and final out-of-class essays and in-class essays with a reflection on your writing process and how it may have changed throughout the semester.
-You will be asked to present your reflection on the date of the final exam.
+Your final writing experience will consist of a portfolio in which you bind all your drafts, revised out-of-class essays, and in-class essays with a reflection on what it means to be a Spartan.
+You will be asked to present your reflection as part of your final exam.